p2/OAuth2PodApp/README.md

 ### Embedded vs. Native

-For user sign in you can have the app show a built-in web view controller or redirect to Safari.
+There are two buttons, one to login using a built-in web view controller and one to open Safari for login.
-For the latter an app needs to register a URL handler and implement the `application:openURL:sourceApplication:annotation:` method to intercept the callback.
-This is already built in, to switch between embedded and native change `oauth2.authConfig.authorizeEmbedded` in _ViewController.swift_ line ~40.
+This is achieved by setting `oauth2.authConfig.authorizeEmbedded` to either _true_ or _false_.

 ### Installation